dhawale-lab/dhawale-lab.github.io/_members/sohang-vr.md

 ---

-I received my [..] in [..] from [..].
-I handle administrative responsibilities for the lab including purchasing, accounting and personnel management.
+I received my Bachelor's degree in Commerce from GITAM Univeristy.
+I handle administrative responsibilities for the lab including ordering, purchase, accounts and personnel management.